Donald Duck (film series): 1961

+2024

 Home media

 The films have been released in various forms of home media, with selected films released on VHS, laserdisc, and DVD.
 Starting in 2010, some of the cartoons were made available on the iTunes Store as digital downloads.

 The only complete re-release of the entire series has been in the "Walt Disney Treasures" DVD sets.
-The vast majority of the series appears between four two-disc sets: "The Chronological Donald, Volume One" (2004), "The Chronological Donald, Volume Two" (2005), "The Chronological Donald, Volume Three" (2007), and "The Chronological Donald, Volume Four" (2009).
-The sets also include several short films starring Donald outside of the Donald Duck series, such as The Wise Little Hen (1934) from the Silly Symphony series, Donald and Pluto (1936) from the Mickey Mouse series, and several propaganda, educational, and commercial films starring Donald.
+The vast majority of the series appears between four two-disc sets: "The Chronological Donald, Volume One" (2004), "The Chronological Donald, Volume Two" (2005), "The Chronological Donald, Volume Three" (2007), and "The Chronological Donald, Volume Four" (2008).
+The sets also include several short films starring Donald outside of the Donald Duck series, such as The Wise Little Hen (1934) from the Silly Symphony series, Donald and Pluto (1936) from the Mickey Mouse series, all the shorts in the Donald & Goofy series, and several propaganda, educational, and commercial films starring Donald.
 Two shorts of the Donald Duck series, Der Fuehrer's Face (1943) and The Spirit of '43 (1943), are not present in the sets of "The Chronological Donald", instead being included in the "Walt Disney on the Front Lines" set (2004), which also included other World War II-themed Donald Duck shorts.